-6.10.14 Storing of petroleum products
+6.11.14 Storing of petroleum products

-Petroleum fuels contain harmful substances known to cause health problems and can easily have adverse effects on water quality, and the environment.
+Although no petroleum product will be stored on site it is important to know that petroleum fuels contain harmful substances known to cause health problems and can easily have adverse effects on water quality, and the environment.
 Petroleum spills can move rapidly into the soil and quickly contaminate drinking water.
 In order to prevent pollution it is important to, use proper methods when handling, using, and storing diesel fuel, gasoline, kerosene, or other petroleum products.